MYSTRANsolver/MYSTRAN/README.md

 # Five Repositories

-The MYSTRAN project consits of five repositoires.
+The MYSTRAN project consists of five repositories.

 1 - This repository contains the source code and build instructions.

-2 - The [MYSTRAN_Documentation](https://github.com/MYSTRANsolver/MYSTRAN_Documentation) repository contains various document related to the MYSTRAN program.
+2 - The [MYSTRAN_Documentation](https://github.com/MYSTRANsolver/MYSTRAN_Documentation) repository contains various documents related to the MYSTRAN program.

 3 - The [MYSTRAN_Resources](https://github.com/MYSTRANsolver/MYSTRAN_Resources) repository consists of files for MYSTRAN developers.
-It also contains information and files related to pre- and post-processors relavant to MYSTRAN.
+It also contains information and files related to pre- and post-processors relevant to MYSTRAN.

 4 - The [MYSTRAN_Releases](https://github.com/MYSTRANsolver/MYSTRAN_Releases) repository contains older releases.